CDS CLEARING AND DEPOSITORY SERVICES INC. (CDS®)

 C. IMPACT OF THE PROPOSED CDS PROCEDURE AMENDMENTS

-The procedure amendments are being proposed to support the CDS system changes that will allow CDCC to implement a competing solution to FINet as a result of the IIAC RFP process and the requirements of industry participants.
+The procedure amendments are being proposed to support CDS system changes that will assist in the standardization of entitlement processing in Canada and the U.S.

 C.2 Risks and Compliance Costs